MarcoSelvatici/Blue/ms8817/README-MS8817.md

 As a stretch goal, I implemented a fully working Hindley Milner type checker.

-My solution is based on some key concepts:
+My solution is based on some key ideas:

 - There exists a context with mappings from identifiers to their types (which may be generic).
 This context may change at various stages of the inference